foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/README.md

 3. Fixed-orientation images display incorrectly
 4. Each display change requires new theme + initramfs rebuild

-**Solution**: Pre-rotate images for all orientations, let script select at runtime.
+**Solution (volumio-adaptive)**: Pre-rotate images for all orientations, let script select at runtime using plymouth= parameter.

+**Alternative Solution (volumio-text)**: Use framebuffer rotation to rotate the entire display before Plymouth renders, eliminating the need for pre-rotated content.

 ## Package Contents